What do you offer?

 · Updated investment estimate for approval

-During this phase, we will confirm the design direction, layout, and budget of the project, with one revision offered.
+During this phase, we will confirm the design direction, layout, and investment estimate of the project, with one revision offered.
 The one allowed revision will add time onto this phase depending on the scale of the revision.

 What is Detailed Design?

 The Detailed Design Phase takes approximately eight weeks, and consists of the following design services:

 · Selection of each item according to design direction, investment estimate, and floor plan(s)

 · Procurement of written quotes from all trades and vendors